 Rates don’t usually include breakfast (£25 for adults and £12 for children).

 The River House is a collaboration with Soho House, which means Dirty Burgers and Picante beverages have made it to Berkshire, along with the proudest moment in the owner’s art collection: a life-size Stonehenge in bouncy-castle form by Jeremy Deller, open in the summer months.

 The River House closes during the colder months, but a winter alternative is currently in the works.

 At the hotel

-Free WiFi throughout, record-players in the lounges, seasonal ice-rink, tennis courts, gym, bicycles to borrow, fitness classes, sculpture garden, Stonehenge-shaped bouncy castle (summer only).
+Free WiFi throughout, record-players in the lounges, seasonal ice-rink, tennis courts, gym, bicycles to borrow, sculpture garden, Stonehenge-shaped bouncy castle (summer only).
 In rooms: Roberts radio, Smeg kettle, Nespresso coffee machine, smart Sky TV with casting, Cowshed bath products, cocktail station, and minibar with free snacks and soft drinks.

 Our favourite rooms

 The cheery Boathouse rooms have a perky pink and green palette, but it has to be private quarters in the Gothic Mansion House, for bigger-than-emperor-size beds and sunken bathrooms in the tower itself (Rapunzel-ready room 114), gentlemen’s-club-worthy wood-panelling (room 103) and an enormous green chandelier (room 102).

 There’s a heated pool in the spa and gym outhouse, with an outdoor one due for summer 2022.
 Swimming hours are 7am to 8pm.